 Make sure you set a separate target for your children’s marriage spending and work towards that financial goal.
 Since the cost of conducting a marriage is increasing at a very rapid rate, traditional saving accounts like bank FDs and RDs won’t work.

 Expert recommendation: Start an SIP in equity mutual funds.
-One year before the event, move the total corpus to a debt fund for protection from the volatility of equity market.
+One year before the event, move the total corpus to a for protection from the volatility of equity market.